Clinical Genetics

 • Chromosome abnormalities such as those causing Down syndrome, Turner syndrome and others

-Linda Marie Randolph, MD, FAAP, FACMG and Pedro A. Sanchez-Lara, MD, see patients in outpatient and inpatient settings who fit into these and similar categories.
+Linda Marie Randolph, MD, FAAP, FACMG sees patients in outpatient and inpatient settings who fit into these and similar categories.

 Dr. Randolph is the co-director of the Neurocutaneous Disorders Clinic, a multidisciplinary clinic directed by Tena Rosser, MD, of the Division of Neurology, in which patients with neurofibromatosis, tuberous sclerosis and other neurocutaneous disorders are seen for diagnosis and management.